IS-ENES3/IS-ENES-Website/README.md

 # IS-ENES3 Web Site

-This site (see Github Pages deployment at <https://is-enes3.github.io/IS-ENES-Website/>) uses the [Feeling Responsive](https://phlow.github.io/feeling-responsive/) template.
+This site (see permanent Github Pages deployment at <https://is.enes.org/> redirected from source <https://is-enes3.github.io/IS-ENES-Website/>) uses the [Feeling Responsive](https://phlow.github.io/feeling-responsive/) template.
 It is built along the lines of this [schematic](https://raw.githubusercontent.com/IS-ENES3/IS-ENES-Website/main/structural_diagrams/IS-ENES3_website_detailed_templates_version_4_20220411.pdf), and this [services schematic](https://raw.githubusercontent.com/IS-ENES3/IS-ENES-Website/main/structural_diagrams/Services_Models_and_Data_v4.pdf) for the Services part, both provided and constructed by Sophie and Fanny.

 Maintenance is done by Valeriu Predoi.
 Automatic build tests happen with every push to repository, and are